vlabsiitkgp/vlabiitkgpGNss/README.md

-# vlabiitkgptmpt
+# vlabiitkgpGNss
-## Empty template of Virtual labs IIT Khargpur webpage.
+## Virtual Labs IIT Kharagpur for GNSS Lab.

 ## Read the instructions in [Readme.pdf](https://github.com/vlabsiitkgp/vlabiitkgptmpt/blob/master/Readme.pdf) document to use Atom to upload to GitHub.